Nessa-v/Data-Analysis-projects/Superstore_Data/README.md

 ## ABOUT THE DATASET

 The dataset used is the ‘Projects Data’ obtained from DataCamp.
+The project was carried out in DataCamp's datalab.

 The tables used are ‘orders’, ‘returned_orders’, ‘people’, ‘products’.
 A sample of each table in excel format, can be found in the ‘dataset’ folder within the ‘Superstore’ project folder.